ethersphere/swarm-docs/contents/incentivization.rst

  * litigation

 At this point we only document the accounting system.
-The other parts will be documented in the future, although they are specified partly already in the documentation (The Book Of Swarm).
-This documentation also only is meant as an entry point for understanding and operating Swarm.
-For a thorough and detailed documentation the Book of Swarm should be consulted.
+The other parts will be documented in the future, although they are specified partly already in the documentation [`Incentives system for Swarm <https://swarm-gateways.net/bzz:/swarm.eth/ethersphere/orange-papers/1/sw%5E3.pdf>`_].
+Also, this documentation only is meant as an entry point for understanding and operating Swarm.
+For a thorough and detailed documentation the complete incentives system documentation (linked just above) should be consulted.

 Accounting
 ==========